 Married to Ollie Nell Gage for 28 years and has 3 children and 9 grandchildren.

 1963 Graduate of Galena Park High School, Galena Park, Texas.
 Served two Viet-Nam tours in the United States Navy aboard the Heavy Cruiser USS Saint Paul.
 1970 Graduate of the Houston Police Department.
 Served in the Patrol Divisions working the Northeast Substation assigned to the Fifth Ward area.
 Served in the Recruiting Division as a background investigator for new police applicants.
 Served in the Traffic Enforcement Division as a solo motorcycle officer.
 1982 came to work for Sheriff Joe Corley at the Montgomery County Sheriff’s Office.
 Served as a Deputy Jailer in the old courthouse/jail in Downtown Conroe.
 Contract Patrol Deputy in River Plantation.
 Patrol Deputy in South and West counties.
-Patrol Sargent in West county and Detective Sargent.
+Patrol Sergeant in West county and Detective Sergeant.
 Also worked for Sheriff Guy Williams before promoting to Detective Lieutenant and Training Coordinator for the Clint Peoples Training Academy.
 1996 went to work with Malcolm Purvis Precinct 2 Commissioner and carried his commission through the Precinct 3 Constable’s Office as a Lieutenant.
 2001 Precinct 3 Constable Captain.
-Created the county’s first SWAT team, the first motorcycle traffic division and the installation of the regional radio system connecting officer to other law enforcement agencies throughout the county.
+Created the county’s first SWAT team, the first motorcycle traffic division, and the installation of the regional radio system connecting officers to other law enforcement agencies throughout the county.

 Took office on January 1, 2017, and currently serves to this present day.

 Born in Fort Worth, Texas on October 22, 1970.

-Married with two children, Rand Henderson is a native Texan, lifelong public servant, and a 22 plus year veteran with both law enforcement and corrections experience.
+Married with two children, Rand Henderson is a native Texan, a lifelong public servant, and a 22-plus-year veteran with both law enforcement and corrections experience.
 He holds a Master Peace Officer Certification, Law Enforcement Instructor License, Crime Prevention Inspector License, as well as a Texas Jail License.